Creutzfeldt-Jakob Disease (CJD)

 Sporadic or classical (sCJD)

-The most common form of Creutzfeldt-Jakob Disease, sporadic CJD occurs for an as-yet unknown reason, and accounts for about 85% of the cases.
-The illness is shorter than in other forms, and predominantly affects adults aged 50+.
+The most common form of Creutzfeldt-Jakob disease, sporadic CJD occurs for an as-yet unknown reason, and accounts for about 85% of the cases.
+The illness is shorter than in other forms, and typically appears in adults between the ages of 60 and 65.

 Inherited or familial